DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 FIXME: make step 3.5 automatic... provide a prefab and make it a child of the Digital Painting Manager?
 FIXME: make step 4 automatic... select an existing profile or offer to create a new one in a known location - `profiles/plugins`
 FIXME: make setp 5 automatic... select an existing profile, duplicate it into `profiles/weathermaker`
-FIXME: move day night config settins into the profile SO
-FIXME: Provide an editor for the plugin profile
+FIXME: Provide an editor for the plugin profile and expose it in the plugin manager

 # LEGACY: Building a Plugin or Scene